Acanthurus gahhm: Etymology

 Acanthurus gahhm has a specific name, gahhm, which is an Arabic word for surgeonfish in the Red Sea.
 It was thought to have been used by Peter Forsskål in 1755 but was described as an Arabic common name and not used as a valid specific name until Gmelin used it in 1789.

 Description

 This fish reaches up to 50 centimeters in length.
 It is oval in shape and laterally compressed.
 Like other surgeonfishes, it swims with its pectoral fins.
 The caudal fin has a crescent shape.
 The mouth is small and pointed.
 The body is black to dark brown, with a white ring around the base of the tail and a yellow stripe around the eyes.
 The pectoral fins are tipped with yellow.

 Distribution

-Acanthurus gahmm is found in the north-western Indian Ocean where it is endemic to the Red Sea and the Gulf of Aden, records farther east are likely to be misidentifications of A. nigricauda.
+Acanthurus gahhm is found in the north-western Indian Ocean where it is endemic to the Red Sea and the Gulf of Aden, records farther east are likely to be misidentifications of A. nigricauda.